Ruth Sinnotte

 Ruth Helena Sinnott (née Kellogg; February 14, 1823 – May 29, 1897) was a Union nurse during the American Civil War.

 Early life

 Ruth Helena Kellogg was born February 14, 1823, in Manlius, New York, the daughter of Philo Kellogg and Nancy A. Riley Kellogg.
 She married Jonathan Patrick Sinnotte in 1848; they had two children together, Millard and Nancy, both born in Ohio.
 Ruth Sinnotte became a young widow with two small children when Jonathan Sinnotte died in 1852.
 She moved with her son and daughter to Peoria, Illinois.

 Civil War Service

+During the war, Sinnotte served with both the civilian Western Sanitary Commission, as well as alongside the 113th Illinois Volunteer Infantry.
+While varied sources for her service survive, there are gaps in the record that prevent an accurate understanding of the timeline of her service history.